 When the owner moved into this three-bedroom semi in south London 20 years ago, she planned to live with its tired old kitchen for just a couple of years.
 The right time to tackle the job never seemed to arrive though, and 18 years went by before an opportunity to refresh the space came about.

 A mix of exposed brick walls and basalt work tops gives the space an industrial look.
 ‘I spent ages sourcing every item and I love how the kitchen looks now.
 It’s better than I’d imagined and it makes the garden seem bigger and more accessible.’

+The off-white metro-tiled splashback is stylish and practical.
 The owner wanted an induction hob but had difficulty finding one which was not black.
 After a long search, she sourced this Siemens hob in grey, which blends almost seamlessly with the basalt worktop.